Dell Technologies Inc.

 DELL

-Dell Technologies designs, develops, and manufactures electronic computers and related products.
+Dell Technologies designs, develops, and manufactures a wide range of electronic computers and related products.

-It is a global technology leader known for its robust supply chain and comprehensive suite of hardware, software, and service solutions for consumers and enterprises.
+It is a global technology leader known for its direct-to-consumer sales model and its comprehensive portfolio of hardware, software, and IT infrastructure solutions.

 Analyzed by Rockflow Bobby Quantitative Model ✓ Updated Daily